paulbidwell/Borderly/Readme.md

 ﻿# Borderly

-Borderly watches a directory for JPEG, PNG or TIFF images, applies one or more border/resize profiles, and outputs processed files.
-You can optionally move or copy the original files after processing, else they will be deleted from the input directory.
+Borderly watches a directory for JPEG, PNG, or TIFF images, applies one or more border/resize profiles, and outputs processed files.
+Originals can be moved, copied, or deleted after processing.

 ---

 ## Configuration

-All options live in **appsettings.json** (or your chosen JSON config file).
+All options live in **appsettings.json** (or your chosen JSON file).
 Example:

 ```json
 {